George Metesky: Commitment to Matteawan

-After hearing from psychiatric experts, Judge Samuel Liebowitz declared the tubercular Metesky a paranoid schizophrenic, "hopeless and incurable both mentally and physically", and found him legally insane and incompetent to stand trial.
-On April 18, 1957, Judge Liebowitz committed Metesky to the Matteawan Hospital for the Criminally Insane at Beacon, New York.
+After hearing testimony from psychiatric experts, judge Samuel Liebowitz declared Metesky a paranoid schizophrenic, "hopeless and incurable both mentally and physically", and declared him legally insane and incompetent to stand trial.
+On April 18, 1957, Liebowitz committed Metesky to the Matteawan Hospital for the Criminally Insane in Beacon, New York.

-Expected to live only a few weeks due to his advanced tuberculosis, Metesky had to be carried into the hospital.
-After a year and a half of treatment, his health had improved, and a newspaper article written fourteen years later described the 68-year-old Metesky as "vigorous and healthy looking".
+Expected to live only a few weeks because of his advanced tuberculosis, Metesky's health improved after a year and a half of treatment, and a newspaper article written 14 years later described the 68-year-old Metesky as "vigorous and healthy looking".

-While he was at Matteawan, the Journal-American hired a leading workers' compensation attorney Bartholomew James O'Rourke to appeal his disallowed claim for the 1931 injury, on the grounds that Metesky was mentally incompetent at the time and did not know his rights.
-The appeal was denied.
+While Metesky was at Matteawan, the Journal-American hired leading workers' compensation attorney Bartholomew James O'Rourke to appeal his disallowed claim for the 1931 injury on the grounds that Metesky was mentally incompetent at the time and did not know his rights, but the appeal was denied.

-Metesky was unresponsive to psychiatric therapy, but was a model inmate and caused no trouble.
-He was visited regularly by his sisters and occasionally by Brussel, to whom he would point out that he had deliberately built his bombs not to kill anyone.
+Metesky was unresponsive to psychiatric therapy but was a model inmate and caused no trouble.
+He was visited regularly by his sisters and occasionally by Brussel, to whom he would emphasize that he had deliberately built his bombs not to kill anyone.